-The transmitter will broadcast a radio signal adjustable up to 12 feet.
+The transmitter will broadcast a radio signal adjustable up to up to a 6 foot radius (12 foot diameter).
 When your dog first enters this range he will receive an audible tone followed by mild stimulation that will increase the closer he gets to the transmitter.

 The PetSafe Pawz Away Indoor Pet Barrier can be put anywhere, in a plant, next to the front door, hanging on a wall or in the coffee table drawer.
 Whether it is hanging, standing or laying your pet will not be able to dig in your plants, run out the front door when guests arrive or beg for food at the dinner table.

 You can use as many collars and transmitters as you need.
 Solve frustrating pet problems with expert ease!

 Posted by Trudi in Alexandria Louisiana on Sep 29th 2014